anyahelene/cocodo/README.md

 ## Set up language plugin
-This will setup up syntax hightlighting for the languages we're creating.
+This will setup up syntax highlighting for the languages we're creating.

 ```
 rascal>import Plugin;